ZAmystic/WPR281-Fitness-Website/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Fork the repo, make enhancements (e.g., new chart types or goal options), and submit a pull request.
-Follow standard web dev best practices and include comments in your code.

 ⚡ Built with passion for self-improvement and full-stack development.
 🎯 This project is part of my portfolio for showcasing frontend design, UX thinking, and JavaScript skills. 🚀